 Young African American students perform sit-ins at the segregated Woolworth’s lunch counter in Greensboro, North Carolina, in 1960.
 Months of protests led to the desegregation of the counter on July 25 of that year.

 San Francisco hippies encircle a tree at San Francisco’s Golden Gate Park.
 In the summer of 1967, close to 100,000 hippies gathered in the city’s Haight-Ashbury neighborhood for the “Summer of Love.”

-Members of the Jimi Hendrix Experience are pictured on August 21, 1967.
-Hendrix took the stage during the “Summer of Love” at the Monterey Pop Festival in June of 1967.
+Members of the Jimi Hendrix Experience are pictured on Aug.
+21, 1967.
+Hendrix also took the stage during the “Summer of Love” at the Monterey Pop Festival in June 1967.